1MarcosDev/AMD-Patch-for-Voxy/README.md

 ## Installation

-1. Ensure you have installed the appropriate mod loader (Fabric/Forge) for your Minecraft version.
+1. Ensure you have installed the appropriate mod loader (Fabric) for your Minecraft version.
 2. Download and install the **official Voxy mod** from its official source.
 3. Download the latest release of `AMD-Patch-for-Voxy.jar` from the [Releases page](../../releases) of this repository.
 4. Place **both** the official Voxy jar AND this patch jar into your `.minecraft/mods` folder.